top of page

 1. What are patient perceptions and experiences of EVC and how do these differ by patient characteristics?

-3. What are the characteristics of patients who use EVC and of clinicians who deliver it?
+2. What are the characteristics of patients who use EVC?

 Findings will be important to identifying impacts and trade-offs in the deployment of EVC, and to plan effectively for primary care capacity.
 This study will provide helpful information to decision makers across multiple jurisdictions as they contend with the challenge of meeting patients’ immediate needs for access, while seeking to improve coordination and integration of systems as a whole.